lwyer-star/Process-Journal-Task-2/index.md

 ## About this journal

 This site documents my DES222 Task 2 process from early ideation through to a working prototype.
-Each week includes artefacts (mind map, brainstorms, sketches, tests) and short reflections on decisions made.
+Each week includes a part of my process and progression via research and artefacts (mind map, brainstorms, sketches, tests) also utilizing short reflections on decisions made.
 ---

 ## Intro Video